15101538237ren/Epigenetics/README.md

 This repository is for literature summary on Epigenetic topics.

 # Literature Review in Epigenetic and Gene Regulation

+## 1. Overview
+1. The regulation of gene expression is primarily encoded in /cis/and is directed by transcription factors [1].

-## Fundamental questions
+## 2. Fundamental questions
 1. How epigenetic modifications are interpreted and inherited and 2) how they influence genomic output before, during or after a cell­-fate transition are fundamental questions to our understanding of development.

 2. How DNA methylation is globally and locally modulated, and for what purpose, remain compelling questions, as only a few robust and general rules have been formulated.

-## Overview
-1. The regulation of gene expression is primarily encoded in /cis/and is directed by transcription factors [1].

-## DNA methylation
+## 3. DNA methylation
 1. Methylation of the fifth position of cytosine is one of the best studied and most mechanistically understood epigenetic modifications and is well conserved among most plant, animal and fungal models[2].

 2. In mammals, cytosine methylation is primarily restricted to the sym­metrical CpG context [3,4].